MicrosoftDocs/azure-devops-docs/docs/tfs-server/admin/backup/restore-data-different-instance.md

 <a name="RefreshDataCache"></a>
-## Refresh the Data Cache on Client Computers
+## Step 15: Refresh the Data Cache on Client Computers

 To refresh the data cache on client computers: